 These side effects, though, are nearly always temporary, and they tend to resolve within 24 hours itself.
 However, if you find that these side effects are still persisting after two days of receiving the therapy, then you should see your doctor again.

 Never use cryotherapy for longer than what is recommended for the therapy method you are using.
 For whole body cryotherapy, this means that you should not use cryotherapy for more than four minutes.
 If you are applying an ice pack or having an ice bath at home, then never apply ice to the same area for more than 20 minutes and always wrap the ice packs in a towel so that you do not damage your skin.

 People with diabetes or any other health condition that affects their nerves are not supposed to use cryotherapy.
-They may be unable to feel the full benefits of cryotherapy, and it could also cause further nerve damage.
+They may not feel the full benefits of cryotherapy, and it could cause further nerve damage.